KWaloen/superduperwebstore/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Development Workflow
+## Merge Requests

+    Merge requests must be accepted by another team member.
+    Branches cannot be deleted until the merge is complete.
+    Branches should be deleted after merging, except for the develop branch.

+## Code of Conduct

+    Collaboration: Merge requests should be reviewed and approved by another team member if code was not pair-programmed.
+    Review Deadlines: Soft deadline for reviewing merge requests is 3 days.
+Automatic reminders can be set up.
+    Issue Tracking: All tasks should be added to the issue board and broken down into smaller tasks.
+    Communication: Raise any issues or irritations as soon as possible to prevent escalation.
+    Code Review: Thoroughly check the work before accepting it and document how it was checked.
+    Testing: All code merge requests must include testing.
+    Test Coverage: Agree on a minimum test coverage of 50% for core functionality.
+    SOLID Principles: Follow SOLID principles in the codebase.
+    Weekly Meetings: Meetings will be held every Tuesday as a baseline.

+## Kanban Workflow

+    Work in Progress (WIP): Maintain a maximum number of WIP items.
+    Structure:
+        Ideas
+        Issues
+        In Progress (Tests)
+        In Progress (Code/Production)
+        In Review
+        Done

+# Additional Notes

+    Ensure that the database schema is designed to efficiently handle the volume of data expected.
+    Regularly back up the database to prevent data loss.
+    Implement security measures to protect sensitive customer information.